nastyasimpson/Emotion_Detection_Elections/README.md

 |![twitter snippet](/images/twittersnippet.png)| ![twitter logo](/images/logo_twitter.png)|
 |----------------------------------------------|------------------------------------------|

-## Table of Contents --- make it a list of links at the end when everythong is ready ---

 ## Introduction and Project Goals
   Creating healthy public conversation through data analysis and thorough __text analysis__ of suspended Twitter accounts originated from Russia using **Twitter's Elections Integrity Dataset** that was published in January 2019. <br />